Reviewing Predictive Oncology (POAI) & The Competition

-Predictive Oncology (NASDAQ: POAI) is one of 41 publicly-traded companies in the “Surgical appliances & supplies” industry, but how does it weigh in compared to its rivals?
-We will compare Predictive Oncology to related businesses based on the strength of its institutional ownership, earnings, risk, profitability, valuation, analyst recommendations and dividends.
+Predictive Oncology (NASDAQ: POAI) is one of 41 public companies in the “Surgical appliances & supplies” industry, but how does it compare to its rivals?
+We will compare Predictive Oncology to similar companies based on the strength of its valuation, profitability, dividends, analyst recommendations, risk, institutional ownership and earnings.

 Insider and Institutional Ownership

 7.7% of Predictive Oncology shares are owned by institutional investors.
 Comparatively, 52.8% of shares of all “Surgical appliances & supplies” companies are owned by institutional investors.
-10.4% of Predictive Oncology shares are owned by insiders.
-Comparatively, 9.5% of shares of all “Surgical appliances & supplies” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.
+0.6% of Predictive Oncology shares are owned by company insiders.
+Comparatively, 9.1% of shares of all “Surgical appliances & supplies” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

+Predictive Oncology has a beta of 1.96, meaning that its stock price is 96% more volatile than the S&P 500.
+Comparatively, Predictive Oncology’s rivals have a beta of 0.77, meaning that their average stock price is 23% less volatile than the S&P 500.

 This table compares Predictive Oncology and its rivals’ net margins, return on equity and return on assets.